suyiinang/website/content/posts/A_Projects/02_segmentation/index.md

 -	Middle: Wide spending range on furnishing, clothes and beverages; Moderate spending range on bread
 -	Rich: Wide spending range on furnishing, clothes and beverages; Low spending range on bread

-Please refer to the executive slide deck for recommendations and other considerations.
+Please refer to the executive slide deck for recommendations and other considerations -  <a href="https://suyiinang.netlify.app/files/blog/segmentation.pdf" target="_blank">Executive Report - Segmentation</a>